Testing Ocular Dominance

 - Calculate the percentage of right and left-handedness.

-OBSERVATION AND RESULTSGlobal estimations have suggested that ⅔ of all humans have a dominant right eye, whilst ⅓ are dominant in their left eye.
+- Global estimations suggest that approximately 2/3 of all humans have a dominant right eye, whilst 1/3 are dominant in their left eye.
 However, within the small population of your class, the ratio may be very different.
 Individual results will vary greatly.
 Rare cases exist whereby neither of an individual’s eyes is dominant over the other.
 You may even observe this is one of your students.

-There is no direct, proven correlation or connection between ocular and hand dominance.
-You will most likely observe some students results will match, whilst others will not.
-Theories suggest that left and right-handedness is connected to which hemispheres of the human brain is dominant.
+- There is no direct, proven correlation or connection between ocular and hand dominance.
+You will most likely observe some students results match, whilst others do not.
+Some theories suggest that left and right-handedness is connected to which hemispheres of the human brain is dominant.
 However, both hemispheres of the brain control both eyes, with each hemisphere controlling a different half of the field of vision.

-- To get students to consider ocular dominance in relation to genetics and statistics, ask students whether they class proportions met their expectations.
+- Ask students whether the class proportions met their expectations, to get students to consider ocular dominance in relation to genetics and statistics.

 - Based on the available data from this practical, ask students whether they believe there is a relationship between ocular dominance and handedness.
 Students should justify their answers using the available data.